JokerJohn/JokerJohn/README.md

 # 🚀 Welcome to My GitHub Universe! 🌌

 Hey there, fellow GitHub adventurers! 🌟 I'm thrilled to have you here in my cosmic corner of the digital universe.
-Allow me to introduce myself—I'm a Ph.D. student at the Robotics Institute of Hong Kong University of Science and Technology (HKUST), currently embarking on an exciting research journey under the guidance of the brilliant Professor [Ping Tan](https://ece.hkust.edu.hk/pingtan). 🤖🔬
+Allow me to introduce myself—I'm a Ph.D. student at the Robotics Institute of Hong Kong University of Science and Technology (HKUST), currently embarking on an exciting research journey under the guidance of **Professor [Ping Tan](https://ece.hkust.edu.hk/pingtan)**. 🤖🔬

 ## 🛰️ Research Odyssey